-It should be normal practice for the student to make a short presentation (approx. 15 minutes) to the GRC, outlining progress since the last meeting and plans for the coming year.
+It should be normal practice for the student to make a short presentation (approx. 7-8 minutes) to the GRC, outlining progress since the last meeting and plans for the coming year, following the template provided by the programme chair.
 This presentation may be held in public, as recommended in the University Guidelines (Section 5.8.3).